its-yash0003/Netflix-Clone/README.md

 ## 🧪 Installation

-To set up and run the **Netflix Clone** locally, follow these simple steps 👇
+To set up and run the **Netflix-Clone** locally, follow these simple steps 👇

 1. 📥 **Clone the Repository:**